Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 here in Brazil, literally "bomb power supply", so i was, in some way, expecting it to happen);
-so, while I haven't enough money to fix it, I had to use an old Lenovo G450 --- which ran Windows 7, and for some reason, although being "designed to run Windows 7", it was terribly slow; so I was going to need to run Linux on bare metal again.
+so, while I haven't enough money to fix it, I had to use an old Lenovo G450 --- which ran Windows 7, and for some reason, although being "designed to run Windows 7", it was terribly slow; so I was going to need to run Linux on bare metal again --- I also remember well that its builtin keyboard just stopped working for no apparent reason (what else could we expect from Lenovo, right?), so I had to use an old and crusty PowerMac G4 USB keyboard over the laptop.
+I don't have a photo from it, but it was pretty nasty.[^0]
 Cool, eh?
 No, it wasn't.
 Since the laptop wasn't *really* mine, I couldn't just overwrite the Windows partition with Linux, so I was going to need to use a Live environment.

 The one that I (negatively) remember the most is [antiX Linux](http://antixlinux.com/).
 I can describe it simply as being a Debian rebrand with some hacks made using Python (plus PyQt) and Shell that made the distribution even worse (in the sense of